mearns/ScoreKeeper/README.md

 # ScoreKeeper
 ## *A polling agent for non-invasively extracting metrics and shipping them off to Statsd/Graphite*

 We love Graphite.
-But we survived for many years without a purpose-driven metrics repository, wielding instead an amalgam of monitoring tools, services and SQL Scripts for determining the health of our systems.
+But we survived for many years without a purpose-driven metrics repository, instead relying on a variety of task specific, high cost monitoring tools, services and SQL Scripts for determining the health of our systems.

-ScoreKeeper's job is to go out and collect these metrics and put them into Graphite, where they can be shared and correlated with real-time metrics.
+ScoreKeeper's job is to go out and collect these metrics and put them into Graphite, where they can be shared and correlated with other real-time metrics.

 The design philosophy is three-fold:
 - Allow metrics to be configured quickly